vertica/dblink/README.md

 ```
 #### Connection Identifier Database

 The Connection Identifier Database is a simple text file containing the codes used with ```cid```.
-This is an example:
+For example:

 ```
 $ cat dblink.cids